 Little Andaman, Andaman Islands

 If you really want to get away from it all, and are an intermediate or advanced surfer, head to the pristine Andaman Islands.
 Most of the surfing spots can only be accessed by boat.
-However, Little Andaman Island (the furthest inhabited island) has an emerging surf scene, with some of the best waves in India.
+However, Little Andaman Island has an emerging surf scene, with the best waves around Butler Bay (world class left-hand break).
 There are reef breaks, so do bring reef shoes to avoid cuts.
-The biggest waves, created by distant storms, occur from March to early May.
+The biggest waves, created by distant storms, occur from the end of March to early May.
+Mantra Surf Club conducts guided surf trips to Little Andaman Island.